Error-331/code_tests/docs/bible/links.md

 Fully Accounted For - April 26 (When we make room for others` grief, our solidarity conveys that their sorrow matters; May we trust the Lord, and may we show up for each other in times of grief without trying to fix it);

+Expectations of Glory - April 27 (Tune in to the presence of God that is not only around you but settled inside you; Try to get known and experience this wonderful reality in ways that expand your understanding of his nature and deepen your love);

 ## Misc

 Христос и Крест (Франко);